-and fees are approved by the University Academic Council and communicated to students at least six months before taking effect.
-Below is the tuition and fees schedule for Academic Year 2021-2022:
+10.1.1 MBRU annually publishes the tuition and fees schedule.
+Any changes in tuition and fees are approved by the University Academic Council and communicated to students at least six months before taking effect.
+Below is the tuition and fees schedule for Academic Year 2022-2023:

-2021-2022 Amount Payment Schedule
+2022-2023 Amount Payment Schedule

-Seat Reservation Fee (non-refundable) AED 10,000 At time of acceptance of offer
+Seat Reservation Fee At time of

+(non-refundable) AED 10,000 acceptance of offer

-Tuition fees AED 150,000 July 26, 2021
+Tuition fees AED 150,000 July 26, 2022

 Total annual tuition fee AED 160,000

-10.1.1.1 The yearly tuition covers all Tuition and Fees.
-The final responsibility cover the cost of clinical electives taken sponsors. inside or outside the country.
+10.1.1.1 The yearly tuition covers all educational expenses, recreational, library, insurance and lab activities.
+It does not cover the cost of clinical electives taken inside or outside the country.